zuplo/docs/docs/deployments/custom-domains.md

 This won't interfere with your ability to use all Cloudflare features on the rest of your domain.

-Additionally, when you setup your CNAME to point to Zuplo, you can enable Cloudflare proxy or not.
+Additionally, when you set up your CNAME to point to Zuplo, you can enable Cloudflare proxy or not.
 Based on our usage and testing this setting doesn't seem to make any difference (as we already have this configured ourselves).
 Our current recommendation is to **disable Cloudflare Proxy**.